nickrigby/nickrigby.github.io/_posts/2017-02-14-what-to-do-when-you-lose-your-personal-domain.md

 Late last year I went to make some updates to my personal website, and got the shock of my life.
 My simple, modest website had been replaced with something that looked like a Microsoft Frontpage template.
 At first I thought I'd been hacked, but then my worst fear was confirmed — I had failed to renew my domain, and someone else had swooped.

 ## #WTF
 How did I forget to renew it?
 I simply didn't realize it needed renewing.
-As far as I can tell, I receieved no reminders through the registrar, so it just never occured to me.
+As far as I can tell, I receieved no reminders through the registrar, so it just never occurred to me.
 I definitely take the blame, but it was hard mistake to stomach that the domain I had owned and used for the last 15 years was gone.
 Not gone, but it simply wasn't mine any longer.
 It was now in the hands of an imposter — a new, slightly better looking "Nick Rigby" from Australia.
 Or at least that's what I thought...

 ## Who is Nick Rigby?
 Browsing through the site, I quickly realised that my new alter ego seemed a little skeptical.
 For a start, his about page shows that he's either too shy to post his own picture, or he's making cash on the side as a stock photography model.
 Secondly, the content has spam written all over it.
 Cha-ching!
 This thing is a search engine play!